Let's play Shadow Theatre!

 3. Create a scenescape

-Use a bright, colourful set, such as LEGO DUPLO Farm Animals, as a standalone farm or as a farm outside of a town you have constructed.
+Use a bright, colourful set, such as LEGO DUPLO Barn, Tractor & Farm Animal Care (pictured above), as a standalone farm or as a farm outside of a town you have constructed.
 You can set it up on a floor or table, and then the creative play can begin.

 Enjoy how it can help with language and planning, as well as the stories that you and your child can weave around the characters.